 The greatest piece of the consumer price puzzle is the energy required to produce and deliver goods and services.
 That is one area where both domestic and foreign policy has served to sharply increase costs.
 Oil and gas are traded in futures and thus the Biden Administration’s move to restrict oil and gas exploration in the first quarter of this year capped the supply at existing production levels.
 Add in the Biden Administration’s decision to prolong the Russian war in Ukraine by enacting harsh global energy sanctions, and you have a perfect storm of rising energy costs.
 Even the decision to release strategic oil reserves to cut into rising prices saw the American taxpayer spurned as those reserves were sold to Europe.

 I’m not an economist and I don’t pretend to be one, though it’s debatable that the mainstream discipline has shot straight with us to date.
 If you were attuned to the corporate press, you might be led to believe that the growing hardships we are experiencing were unforeseen.
-Far from it, much of what we are experiencing we were warned about by economists across the political spectrum.
+Far from it, much of what we are experiencing we were warned about by some economists from across the political spectrum.
 Some might say that the Biden administration selling the American economy down the river is a matter of incompetence.
 I tend to lean toward malice.